na-stewart/sanic-security/README.md

 * Install the Sanic Security pip package with the `httpx-oauth` dependency included.

-If you are planning on utilizing OAuth, you will need to install the `httpx-oauth` library.
+If you're planning on utilizing OAuth, you will need to install the `httpx-oauth` library.
 This can be installed explicitly, or as an extra requirement.

 ```shell